astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 -->

 \begin{scenecomment}
-(Our heroes work on a few features as an improvisation based on the Rast makam.
+(Our heroes need a small break, so they work on a few features as an improvisation based on the Rast makam.
 Roza is singing, and Hagop is playing the oud.)
 \end{scenecomment}

 \begin{verse}